“It’s too expensive”

 Most objections fall into one of five intent categories, ranging from the generally logical and complementary to the highly emotionally charged and antagonistic.
 Becoming familiar with these categories can help the modern seller more quickly triage the intent and select a suitable response type.

 If you’re curious to go deeper (which I hope you are!), in my Ultimate Guide for Handling Objections I discuss these objection types in more detail, provide real-world examples of each, and outline the best strategy for responding.
-In the meantime, enjoy this short video describing this critically important topic!
+In the meantime, here’s a short video describing this critically important topic!